Turn empty space into Birthday Party revenue with our simple automations | Book demo

 • Drag and drop fields for attendee info (e.g., name, email, phone).

-• Add optional fields like T-shirt size, meal preferences, or waiver checkboxes.
+• Add optional fields like t-shirt size, meal preferences, or waiver checkboxes.

 • Enable confirmation emails and receipts.

-Step 5: Share and Sell
+Step 5: Publish and Promote

 • Publish your form and get a shareable link.